Inferoute/inferoute-node/documentation/technical.md

   - Tracks sample size for price confidence
   - Helps consumers estimate costs before requests
   - Default pricing ensures system can handle requests for new or uncommon models
+  - Provides pricing data for Provider Health service when adding new models

 ## 10. CockroachDB - DONE!!!!